ChicagoDSA/haymarket/README.md

 elements:
   - page:
       en: Add navigation
+      url:
-      url: # Declare a link on this line to apply it to all languages
+        default: # Apply a link to all languages
         en: another-page
   - group:
     en: With groups